pgrindehollevik-harvard/bigthing-morning-brief/README.md

 ## Notes

 - The Stortinget API returns XML format, which is automatically parsed
-- Documents are filtered to the last 7 days to ensure relevance
+- Documents are filtered to the last 2 weeks to ensure relevance
 - The app handles missing or incomplete data gracefully
 - All summaries are generated in Norwegian (Bokmål)